Send the link below via email or IMCopy

 sought to replace old art forms with new forms: collage, kinetic sculpture, bruitisme (noise music)

-experimented with simultaneity and mutiple focus in drama
+experimented with simultaneity and multiple focus in drama

 was rejected during WWI since the movement praised war at the ultimate expression of the aggressive life it championed